-Facebook’s “comment a memory” meme should replace “HBD!”
+Facebook’s ‘comment a memory’ meme should replace ‘HBD!’

 With autonomous vehicles it’s not about the journey, it’s about the destination